-Former DEEP Middleweight Champion Ryo Chonan has announced today he’ll retire on October 20th.
-His final bout will take place at the Korakuen Hall in Tokyo, Japan at DEEP: Tribe Tokyo Fight.
+Former DEEP Middleweight Champion Ryo Chonan has today announced he will retire from the sport on October 20th at the Korakuen Hall in Tokyo, Japan.

-His retirement fight will see him face off with Dan Hornbuckle for the DEEP Welterweight title.
-The American won the belt back in April defeating Chonan’s teammate Yuya Shirai.
+His retirement fight will see him square off with Dan Hornbuckle for the DEEP Welterweight title.
+The American won the belt back in April of this year defeating Chonan’s teammate Yuya Shirai.
 After winning the fight Hornbuckle issued a challenge to Chonan offering him a chance at redemption for his fallen teammate.

-The pair were scheduled to fight each other back in 2010 at Sengoku – Soul of Fight, but Hornbuckle pulled out three days before with flu.
+Both men were scheduled to fight one another back in 2010 at Sengoku – Soul of Fight, but Hornbuckle pulled out three days before the bout with flu.

-“Piranha” last fought Seichi Ikemoto for his opponents retirement fight at DEEP: Osaka Impact 2013, where he would go onto win a Unanimous Decision.
+“Piranha” last fought Seichi Ikemoto for his opponents retirement fight at DEEP: Osaka Impact 2013, where he went onto win a Unanimous Decision.

-As of now this is the only bout on the card, but we’ll keep you up to date here at FSA.
+As of now this is the only bout on the card, but we’ll keep you up to date here at Fight Sport Asia.